Get E-Book

 socket.on(name, arg => console.log(name, arg?.code));

-Timing matters because TCP state changes below JavaScript.
+Timing changes the result because TCP state changes below JavaScript.
 A reset can arrive while your code is preparing the next write.
 A FIN can arrive after you queued data.
 A timeout can destroy a socket while a Promise chain still holds a reference.
-By the time the callback runs, the kernel state may already be ahead of your mental model.
+By the time your callback runs, the kernel state may have already moved on.

 Reads, Writes, and What Success Means

 socket.write() success is local acceptance.
 It says the data entered Node's writable path.
-It can also mean the data has already moved into the kernel path by the time a callback fires.
-Peer application reads require separate protocol evidence.
+By the time a write callback fires, the data may also have moved into the kernel path.
+Peer application processing requires evidence from the protocol above TCP.

 socket.write('COMMIT\n', err => {